William Lee Golden

 Is one of the most recognized personalities in Country and Gospel music, having garnered the highest accolades as a member of the legendary group The Oak Ridge Boys.
 Now, the renowned “Mountain Man” is climbing to new heights in the world of fine art.

 With over thirty million records sold, The Oaks have had more than a dozen Number One singles and over thirty Top Ten hits.
 Their numerous Gold and Platinum recordings include “Thank God For Kids,” “Ozark Mountain Jubilee,” and the crowd favorite “Elvira.”
-The Oaks have received five Grammy Awards, One American Music Award, Four Country Music Awards (CMA), four Academy of Country Music Awards (ACM), the 2008 ACM Pioneer Award, nine Dove Awards, the 2010 President’s Honor, induction into The Grand Ole Opry in 2011 as well as the Gospel Music Hall of Fame.
+The Oaks have received five Grammy Awards, one American Music Award, four Country Music Awards (CMA), four Academy of Country Music Awards (ACM), the 2008 ACM Pioneer Award, ten Dove Awards, the 2010 President’s Honor, induction into The Grand Ole Opry in 2011 as well as the Gospel Music Hall of Fame.
+In 2015 they were inducted into the Country Music Hall of Fame.
 The legendary group has received an abundant amount of other national and international acknowledgements.

 During his forties, Golden went through profound changes emotionally, spiritually and physically.
 “With all the success came a very fast paced agenda.
 The mountain man and Indian way of life appealed to me because it brought me back to my childhood where the simple things in life meant the most.
 I wanted to stop and see myself as God made me.”
 William reflects.
 The once trend setter let his hair and beard grow to its natural lengths.

 Golden had a desire to grow musically as well.
-In 1985, Golden recorded his first solo albums called “American Vagabond” for MCA Records.
+In 1985, Golden recorded his first solo album called “American Vagabond” for MCA Records.
 The critically acclaimed album was produced by the great Booker T. Jones and showcased Golden’s individual talent.
-The ultimate promoter himself, Golden hired New York Publicist, Pam Lewis.
+The ultimate promoter himself Golden hired New York Publicist, Pam Lewis.
 Pam was known for helping launch MTV and later became known for launching superstar, Garth Brooks, as his co-manager.
-Pam continues to work with Golden to this day.